melbhz/netlogo-hpc/workflow/README.md

 sed -i.bak 's/\r$//g' create_xmls.sh
 bash create_xmls.sh

-# check which partition has more available CPUs
+# check which partition has more available CPUs (directives may vary for your HPC)
 spartan-weather

 # submit jobs